unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 ### Add javascript to handle our button press and resolution

-In this section, we'll create a open our `index.js` file, import hash library for future encoding, and define two constants.
+In this section, we'll create a open our `index.js` file and define two constants.

 | constant | description |
 | :--- | :--- |